Dharsh606/Binlytics-platform/README.md

 # 🗑️ Binlytics - Analytics at the Source

-A software-only web application for simulating waste segregation, tracking waste readings, and calculating segregation scores using rule-based scoring.
+A comprehensive web application for simulating waste segregation, tracking waste readings, and calculating segregation scores using rule-based scoring.
+Built with modern web technologies to provide real-time analytics and insights for waste management.

+**Author:** Dharshan V

 ## 📋 Table of Contents